wp-plugins/users-ultra/readme.txt

 7. Dahsboard

 == Changelog ==

+= 1.0.62 (05-21-2014) =
+* New Feature - Yammer Login and Registration method has been added to the Social Connections Options.
+* New Feature - WooCommerce Order Status.
+This new feature allows users to check their order's status through Users Ultra.

 = 1.0.61 (05-20-2014) =
 * Bug Fix - IMPORTANT: Please update ASAP Google Sign Up Plus OAuth tweaks.